vaishalijain02/Angular2-Filter_list-example/README.md

 2. After installation of node js, on cmd: npm install -g @angular/cli

-Download the weather report and install the required packages and run the application
+Download the application and install the required packages and run the application

 Installing